pavelsolis/Git-GitHub-Primer/README.md

 ### Accessing GitHub from Git <a name="access-github"></a>
 To access a GitHub repository from Git, you need to [authenticate](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories) with GitHub using either HTTPS or SSH protocols.
-If you don't authenticate, when you try to clone, pull, push, etc. from or to the remote repository, the terminal will display the following error:
+If you don't authenticate, when you try to interact (e.g. clone, pull, push) with the remote repository, the terminal will display the following error:
 ```bash
 > Permission denied (publickey)
 ```